soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 map convertStructure :: Markup.Document -> [Html.Structure]
 ```

-To concatenate all of the `Html.Structure`, we could write a recursive
+To concatenate all of the `Html.Structure`, we could try to write a recursive
 function.
 However we will quickly run into an issue
 with the base case, what to do when the list is empty?